ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 - string[]
 - TypeName[]

 All arrays are unbounded in length and support 0 based indexing.
-Array length can be determined by checking the ".length" property of the array typed variable.
+Array length can be determined by checking the `.length` property of the array typed variable.

+### Statements

 A Statement may be one of the following:
+- assignment statement
 - if statement
 - switch statement
 - foreach statement